 Have you ever wondered what goes into building a new structure like your school classroom?
-Or how design practices can reduce our impact on the environment and bring us closure to nature?
+Or how design practices can reduce our impact on the environment and bring us closer to nature?

 Now you can take a front-row seat as our team at GISS and architect Knut Menden share updates and insider information here on everything you need to know about our three new classrooms - from its biophilic design principles, to what's in the walls that achieve a comfortable temperature year-round.
 HINT: it's got to do with 'Passivhaus'.